Fortress-Wars/FortressWars-Wiki/docs/technical_documentation/Gamerules.md

 `Required`

 - This property is used to identify the gamerule.
-All gamerules must have unique ids.
+All gamerules must have unique IDs.

 ```yml
 name: example